 But Happy Socks don’t prioritize aesthetics over function.
 The boxes’ shape and size make them perfect for storage — some even have a clear window to display the socks in your drawer.

-It’s a perfect blend of looks and functionality.
-And as an added bonus, every time the customer goes to get their socks, they’re reminded where they purchased from, boosting the chances of buying again in the future.
+It’s a perfect blend of aesthetics and functionality.
+And as a bonus, every time the customer goes to get their socks, they’re reminded of the brand, which boosts the chances of returning customers.

 When it comes to socks packaging, Happy Socks is a clear winner.

 In an age in which unnecessary waste is increasingly under the spotlight, functional packaging is almost a necessity.
 While Joolz opts for more entertaining packaging, Happy Socks shows that even the most basic function has merit.

 Look at your packaging and consider how it could be re-used in your customer’s home.
 Beyond storage, you might consider using biodegradable packaging to be used in a compost bin.
 Alternatively, you could even use fabric packaging that has a second life as gift wrapping — the ideas are virtually limitless.

 Another sock brand (I told you they’re a popular trend right now), but with a twist, John’s Crazy Socks has one mission: “We want to spread happiness”.